apify/actor-inspector-agent/README.md

 ## 🚀 Get Started

 Evaluate your favorite Apify Actors today and unlock insights to build or choose better tools! 🤖🔍

+---

+🌐 Open source

+This Actor is open source, hosted on [GitHub](https://github.com/apify/agent-actor-inspector).